Renwick-Tyryshkin-Lab/RNA-ML-Sample-Hierarchical-Classification/README.md

 ## How to use this github page<a name="git-instructions"></a>
 * Download the `Supplementary Materials` folder.
     * The `utility_functions` directory contains all custom functions required in this protocol.
-These functions are also found in the `Supplementary Materials`.
+These functions are also found in the `Supplementary Materials` directory.
+    * The `Scripts` directory contains all MATLAB scripts used in this protocol.
+These scripts are also found in the `Supplementary Materials` directory.
+    * The `Example data` directory contains all example data described in the protocol text.
+These files are also found in the `Supplementary Materials` directory.
 * This folder contains the MATLAB scripts and functions required for this protocol.
 * `Supplementary Materials` also contains the example data used in the protocol.
 * Download _MFeaST_ from https://www.renwicklab.com/molecular-feast/.
 See [Software installation and directory set-up](#setup))